TugboatQA/docs/code-snippets/wordpress/index.md

 # WordPress

-These instructions show how to configure Tugboat for a standard WordPress repository.
-Every site tends to have slightly different requirements, so further customization may be required, but this should get you started.
+Wondering how to configure Tugboat for a standard WordPress repository?
+Every site tends to have slightly different requirements, so you may need to do more customizing, but this should get you started.

 ## Configure WordPress

-For WordPress to use environment-specific settings, some changes need to be made to `wp-config.php`.
-One popular method is to commit a "default" version of the file to the git repository, and include a "local" config file with override options.
+For WordPress to use environment-specific settings, you'll need to make some changes to `wp-config.php`.
+One way to do this is to commit a "default" version of the file to the git repository, and include a "local" config file with override options.
 That local file should not be included in the git repository.

-These are the settings we are particularly interested in for Tugboat, but the the concept could be easily extended to cover the remaining settings in `wp-config.php`
+These are the settings we are particularly interested in for Tugboat, but the the concept could be easily extended to cover the remaining settings in `wp-config.php`:

 ```php
 if ( file_exists( dirname( __FILE__ ) . '/wp-config.local.php' ) )